Cecils0505/facial-emotion-recognition/README.md

 ## Overview
 This repository contains code and results for a machine learning project comparing a Multilayer Perceptron (MLP) with Convolutional Neural Networks (CNN) for facial emotion recognition.
 The work focuses on evaluating model performance and architectural differences on a real-world facial expression dataset.

+The CNN model achieved the best performance with a test accuracy of 76.60%, followed by a CNN with Squeeze-and-Excitation blocks (74.22%) and the MLP (68.87%).

 A detailed report describing the theoretical background, methodology and results is available in the `Report` folder.